 The Koko Head hike is about 1.6 miles roundtrip (2.6 km) if you start from the main parking lot.
+The hike isn’t super long.
 For most people, it will probably take about 1-2 hours roundtrip, depending on your pace.

 Plan on probably at least 30 minutes to reach the top, and then almost the same amount of time to go back down.
-If course it’s possible to go faster if you’re super fit, and I’ve heard of people running to the top of the Koko Stairs in less than 10 minutes.
+If you need a lot of rest breaks, it’ll take longer.
+If course it’s also possible to go faster if you’re super fit, and I’ve heard of people running to the top of the Koko Stairs in less than 10 minutes.

 Koko Head Elevation